Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson1.md

 - Questions asked on Discord and Twitter are likely to get buried in their conversational chaos and will never be indexed, so use these avenues sparingly.

 >> The super secret alpha is to post your question on a forum like Stack Exchange, then link to that question in your Discord message!

+- Always remember to format your questions using markdown when appropriate.